AtKisson Network: 8 Questions with Isak Stoddard

 A: Back in 2008 I believe, when I was working with Alan on one of the first editions of the 5-day training offered to sustainability professionals by the AtKisson Group.

-Q: Why did you starting working with sustainability?
+Q: Why did you start working with sustainability?
 When did that happen?

 A: Back in 2005 when I, as an engineering student at Uppsala University, enrolled in an interdisciplinary course called “The Global Economy- Environment, Development and Globalisation,” offered by CEMUS, the centre which I now co-direct.